-For much of Central Maine Power Company's service territory, meeting the "25 ohms or less" requirement is highly unlikely; therefore, installation of an additional electrode should be anticipated.
-It is the responsibility of the customer/electrician to verify the 25 ohms, or less, resistance and/or install the additional electrode.
+For much of Central Maine Power company's service territory, meeting the "25 ohms or less" requirement is highly unlikely; therefore, installation of an additional electrode is required.
+It is the responsibility of the customer/electrician to verify the 25 ohms, or less, resistance to be exempt from this requirement.